epistrephein/rarbg/README.md

 6. Push to the branch (`git push origin my-new-feature`)
 7. Create a new pull request

+For more information about contributing to this project, check out [CONTRIBUTING](https://github.com/epistrephein/rarbg/blob/master/CONTRIBUTING.md).

 ## License

 This gem is released as open source under the terms of the [MIT License](https://github.com/epistrephein/rarbg/blob/master/LICENSE).